magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38270-customer-order-totals-missing-gift-card-amount.md

 ---
-title: MDVA-38270: Gift card amounts missing from Customer Order Totals
+title: "MDVA-38270: Gift card amounts missing from Customer Order Total"
-labels: MDVA-38270,MQP,support tools,quality patches,Magento Commerce,Magneto Commerce Cloud,2.4.2-p1,2.4.1-2.4.2-p1,1.0.25,Gift card amount,Customer Order Totals,customer query
+labels: MQP Patches,Magento Quality Patches,MQP,Support Tools,MQP 1.0.25,Magento Commerce Cloud,Magento Commerce,2.4.2-p1,2.4.1,2.3.6-p1,2.4.1-p1
 ---

-The MDVA-38270 Magento patch fixes the issue where gift card amounts are not found in Customer Order Total.
-This patch is available when the Magento Quality Patch (MQP) tool 1.0.25 is installed.
+The MDVA-38270 Magento patch fixes the issue where gift card amount is not found in Customer Order Total.
+This patch is available when the [Magento Quality Patch (MQP) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.25 is installed.
 The patch ID is MDVA-38270.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.

 ## Affected products and versions